hirmes/devnotes/react-native.md

 Step 4:
 run the project using sudo
 `$ sudo react-native run-android`

-Step 5:
-Permissions are all screwed up.
-You might need to
-`$ sudo chmod 777 *`

-For some reason when creating a new project ("NavTest") with $ react-native init NavTest all the permissions issues went away

 To change the name of the app (but not the project) (Android only) modify:
 `android/app/src/main/res/values/strings.xml`